 Image from thegrommet.com

-Cooking is a task that heavily requires the use of our hands, which can be challenging after a stroke.
+Cooking is a task that requires the use of both hands, which may be challenging after a stroke.

 If you have limited wrist or shoulder range of motion, this automatic pot stirrer can make cooking easier for you.

-This way you can continue to engage in this activity and make delicious meals!
+It allows you to engage successfully in preparing a recipe to make delicious meals!